- Air powered flooring stapler

 Carefully pry the baseboard and door trim from the wall and set it aside.
 Then remove the floor covering and underlayment (if you have any) to get to the subfloor.
 Underlayment is a layer of plywood or particleboard often found under carpet or vinyl.
 Now is the time to do repair work on the subfloor.
 Remove the existing floor covering and pry up the underlayment with a pry bar, leaving the subfloor intact.
 Pull all protruding nails.
 Walk the floor to check for loose or squeaky spots in the subfloor.
 To tighten the subfloor, drive 2-in. screws into the joists.

 Walk around the room to locate any squeaks.
 Since the cause of most squeaks is a loose subfloor rubbing up and down against nails, drive wood screws into the joists below to tighten up the subfloor.

-After the first row, tap each subsequent row into place (Photo 6) and nail with a flooring stapler (Photo 7).
+Insert shims for even gaps, and nail through the tongue of the board with a flooring stapler.
+Start at one end of the board and work to the other, nailing every 2 ft.
+After the first row, tap each subsequent row into place and nail with a flooring stapler.
 Nail every 2 ft. to tack the flooring in place—the decorative cut nails will hold it tight.
 We chose to create a small (1/16-in.) gap between boards by inserting plastic putty knives before nailing.
 The gap ensures that each board appears separate and adds to the antique look.
 Nailing a pine floor is much more forgiving than other flooring, because gaps are part of the look!

-Mark and then cut the board to fit at the door jamb (Photos 8 and 9).
+Transfer the cutout lines to the back of the board and cut out the notch with a jigsaw.
+Cutting from the back minimizes splintering of the front face.
+Mark and then cut the board to fit at the door jamb.
 Cut the notch so that it slides about 1/2 in. under the jamb so the jamb will appear to be completely sitting on the flooring.

 Wedge bowed boards straight